-6.4.4 High-performance circulating pump connection
+6.5.4 Circulating pump connection with high performance

 In many cases, the supply voltage of the pump is stuck on continuous current when using larger electronically controlled circulating pumps (the manufacturer's information on the pump being used should be taken into consideration).
 The pump is then generally actuated using the Start/Stop input.
 This input is operated with extra low voltage from the pump (a link cable is usually inserted in the factory default of the pump).
 In order to be able to actuate the input, a coupling relay with a floating contact is required.
 This must be controlled with the pump function of a 230 V relay output of the controller.
 Due to the extra low voltage to be switched, a suitable relay with the appropriate contact material (gilded) must be selected and integrated on-site.